Tandon’s keen eye and idiosyncratic ear… combine to create a poetry with its own quiet urgency.

 Jason Tandon is loyal to one of the poet’s primary obligations: to make us see the world fresh, as if for the first time.

-Born in Hartford, CT in 1975, Jason Tandon is the author of four collections of poetry: This Far North (forthcoming 2023), The Actual World (Black Lawrence Press, forthcoming 2019), Quality of Life (Black Lawrence Press, 2013), Give over the Heckler and Everyone Gets Hurt, winner of the 2006 St. Lawrence Book Award (Black Lawrence Press, 2009), and Wee Hour Martyrdom (sunnyoutside, 2008).
+Born in Hartford, CT in 1975, Jason Tandon is the author of four collections of poetry: This Far North (forthcoming 2023), The Actual World (forthcoming 2019), Quality of Life, Wee Hour Martyrdom, and Give over the Heckler and Everyone Gets Hurt, winner of the 2006 St. Lawrence Book Award from Black Lawrence Press.

 His poems have appeared in many journals and magazines, including Ploughshares, Prairie Schooner, Beloit Poetry Journal, Barrow Street, Columbia Poetry Review, Esquire, AGNI Online, Passages North, Poetry East, Poetry International, Spoon River Poetry Review, and Tar River Poetry.
 His poems have also been featured on Verse Daily and on NPR’s The Writer’s Almanac.